When it comes to picking a side hustle idea or looking for different sources of income, any amount can make a difference.

 However, these days, Kevin makes a bulk of his monthly income from various side hustle ideas (which he documents in monthly reports).
 This is the concept I’m calling the “side hustle mix.”

 Realistically, it’s quite difficult to leverage one single gig economy job into an extra $1,000 a monthly income.
 Some jobs have a lower hourly rate, while others are capped in terms of work opportunity.

 Therefore, I think using a mixture of different gig apps and hustles is the most feasible way for the average city dweller to create different sources of income and hit the $1,000 a month mark.

 I say ‘city dweller’ since you sort of need to live in a populous area to have enough gig economy opportunity.

 Here are some of the side hustles Kevin uses, as well as some other ones I recommend:

 - Rent A Spare Room Out On Airbnb – This can easily net a few extra hundred dollars per month (when travel is viable again).

 - Rent Out Other Assets – Camera equipment, a parking spot, storage space, a specific tool…turn a valuable asset into a source of extra income!

-- Deliver Food For DoorDash – Couriers can earn around $11-$15 per hour depending on their market.
+- Deliver Food For DoorDash – Deliver food for the leading delivery service in North America!
 Checkout our DoorDash driver review to learn more.

 - Deliver Groceries With Postmates – You can use multiple food delivery apps to maximize your monthly income potential.